jhauberg/dledger/MANUAL.md

 `dledger` is a local-first, command-line tool and file-format for tracking and forecasting dividend income; hence the name "dividend" or "dollar ledger", both "dledger" for short.

-In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and operates on plain-text journals that are both easy to read and quick to edit- and most importantly, all yours.

 ## Getting Started

 **Requires Python 3.8+**